Rearguard & Resplendent

 April 8-11, 2016 / minute read( words)

-It was while struggling up the last steps of Rearguard Mountain that I felt compelled to turn from the damned scree at my feet to gaze across the vast glaciated valley behind.
+It was while struggling up the last steps of Rearguard Mountain that I felt compelled to turn from the damned scree at my feet to gaze across the vast glaciated valley behind me.
 The view stopped me in my tracks as the clouds of the day parted enough to afford my first clear view of Resplendent, our primary objective for the weekend.
-There it was, massive and remote; a perfect white pyramid with a prominent rock ridge plunging like a ship’s bow through a colossal wall of ice.
-In that moment Resplendent was in every way worthy of the name bestowed upon it, and I was happy to have scaled Rearguard’s accursed slope in order to see it.
+The mountain was massive and remote, a perfect white pyramid with a prominent rock ridge plunging like a ship’s bow through a colossal wall of ice.
+At that moment, Resplendent was in every way worthy of the name bestowed upon it, and I was happy to have scaled Rearguard’s accursed slope to see it.